KarelBeyr/rccar/README.md

 - The server needs only to handle a single connection from websocket and a single connection to UDP.
 However, it must be able to handle both clients to reconnect from new IP address (e.g. websocket or UDP client can restart and they will initiate new websocket or UDP connection).
 - The server must be able to accept websocket communication even if UDP is not connected and perform basic tasks (logging incoming packets, replying to latency packet.
 Of course it would not forward anything).
 - The server must be able to accept UDP communication even if Websocket is not connected yet.
+- Whenever a new websocket client connects, server must dispose of the old websocket and communicate only with the new one

 Write this server in C#, you can split it into multiple files.